 “No ideas but in things,” William Carlos Williams famously wrote, but we might also say that there can be no story without “things” – concrete, real-world details and images.
 In this prose workshop we will focus the magnifying lens of attentiveness on the raw material that life has entrusted to us – whether that means an iconic family heirloom, a watershed moment in history, an unforgettable work of art, or a life glimpsed through the amber of time – to discover the innate power of our “things” and the narratives they contain and invite.
 We will discuss examples of fiction and creative nonfiction revealed through indelible images, and use daily exercises to fan the flames of story from the kindling fires of our individually inspiring subjects.

 This workshop is designed to be more generative and/or process-deepening in scope than revisionist, though writers with works in progress are welcome.
-Every participant will have the opportunity for a one-on-one conference to discuss their project outside of workshop hours.
+All participant will have the opportunity for a one-on-one conference to discuss their projects outside of workshop hours.

 • Please submit a brief letter outlining your desire to take the workshop, including a description of the “thing” you wish to explore (with photos or other documentation, if available), along with a 2-8 page writing sample (fiction or creative nonfiction).